-Children are less tolerant to extreme temperatures than adults are.
+Children are less tolerant of extreme temperatures than adults are.
 Kids aged 5 and up will be safer and much more comfortable in water that is no higher than 98ºF (36.5ºC).

-It should go without saying that children should always be supervised by an adult when using a hot tub.
-Also, ideally, there should be a lock on the hot tub cover when it is not in use to prevent children getting in without supervision.
+It should go without saying that children should always be constantly supervised by an adult when using hot tubs.
+Also, ideally, there should be a lock on the cover when it is not in use to prevent children from getting in without supervision.

 When a pregnant woman’s body temperature rises above 102.2ºF (39ºC), the baby’s risk of birth defects can increase.
-This is why it’s also important for expecting mothers to speak with their Obstetrician before entering a hot tub.
+This is why it’s also important for expecting mothers to speak with their Obstetrician before entering hot tubs.